quackernotes/SciArt-Assignments/README.md

 5. Adjusting the threshold: Image → Adjust → Threshold values → check Dark background, (used Over/Under instead of Red setting) making it blue and our particles of interest distinct → adjust the scale to get as much data ( don't loose data, if some pixels, as in dots remain leave it)
    - : Auto simply worked in this case.
 6. Process → Binary → Convert to Masks → Process → Binary→ Watershed (puts a one pixel line in-between to differentiate two different particles)
+   - : This separated clusters of protein particles making helping the process of counting and Analysis become more accurate
 7. Measure the length of the cells using the measuring tool
    - : was around ~100px
 8. Analyse → Set measurements  → check required option (If more parameters are needed in the measurement table)